 MA Funding Opportunities

-Priority for partial scholarships will be given to people who apply by February 2 but requests for financial aid will be considered throughout the entire application cycle depending on availability of funds.
-We encourage applicants to seek external funders where practical and to start looking as early as they can.
-Students will also be notified of opportunities for research assistantships with CGT faculty members as they become available.
+Priority for partial scholarships will be given to people who apply by February 2, but requests for financial aid will be considered throughout the entire application cycle depending on availability of funds.
+We encourage applicants to seek external funders where practical, and to start looking as early as they can.

 Financial Aid Offered by GSAS